Grammatical Gender

 Nouns

 In Ukrainian, every noun belongs to one of three grammatical genders: masculine, feminine, or neuter.
-This matters because the noun acts as the central reference point in a sentence, and other parts of speech (like adjectives and pronouns) must agree with it in number and gender.
-They also take the same case form as the noun.
-This agreement shows how words connect, making sentences easier to parse.
-If you ignore any of these agreements when constructing a sentence, listeners may struggle to understand who or what you're referring to.
+This matters because the noun acts as the central reference point in a sentence.
+Parts of speech that modify the noun - like adjectives and pronouns - must agree with it in number, gender, and case.

 Another way to think about gender rules is with conditional "if-then" statements.
 For example: